beyondequity/web/packages/ui/README.md

 # @beyondequity/ui

-Shared UI components for the Beyond Alpha ecosystem, built on top of @hanzo/ui.
+Shared UI components for the Beyond Equity ecosystem, built on top of @hanzo/ui.

 ## Overview

 This package provides brand-specific UI components and wrappers around the powerful @hanzo/ui component library.
-It ensures consistency across all Beyond Alpha applications while allowing for brand customization.
+It ensures consistency across all Beyond Equity applications while allowing for brand customization.

 ## Features

 - **Built on @hanzo/ui**: Leverages the comprehensive Hanzo UI library (based on shadcn/ui with Radix UI primitives)
-- **Brand-specific components**: Custom Header, Footer, and Logo components for Beyond Alpha branding
+- **Brand-specific components**: Custom Header, Footer, and Logo components for Beyond Equity branding
-- **Multi-brand support**: Site definitions for BAV (Beyond Alpha Ventures) and BEGM (Beyond Equity Global Marketplace)
+- **Multi-brand support**: Site definitions for BAV (Beyond Equity Ventures) and BEGM (Beyond Equity Global Marketplace)
 - **Responsive design**: Mobile and desktop optimized components
 - **Theme support**: Dark/light mode with next-themes integration
 - **Type-safe**: Full TypeScript support with exported types

 ## Installation

-This package is part of the Beyond Alpha monorepo and is automatically available to all apps.
+This package is part of the Beyond Equity monorepo and is automatically available to all apps.

 ```typescript
 import { Header, Footer, Logo } from '@beyondequity/ui'